About Rémi Chauvin

 Through his freelance work, Rémi has been commissioned by The Guardian for feature stories on the effects of climate change on low-lying atolls in the Pacific, and on the incarceration of refugees on Nauru by Australia, amongst other smaller commissions.

-He has been a finalist in various prizes such as the National Photographic Portraiture Prize, the Moran Contemporary Photography Prize, the Head On Portrait & Landscape Prizes, and has exhibited within the Head On Photography Festival.
+He has been a finalist in various prizes such as the National Photographic Portraiture Prize (Aus), the Moran Contemporary Photography Prize (Aus), the Head On Photography Portrait & Landscape prizes, and has exhibited within the Head On Photography Festival in Australia, and internationally as a part of PhotoWerk in Berlin.